CACI-International/ergo/ergo/README.md

 Within a script, the following are defined:
 * `work-dir`: this is the directory that contains the currently-executing script.
+* `self-file-path`: this is the filename of the currently-executing script.
 * `load-path`: an array of paths (that can be altered within scripts) that are used when resolving `ergo` calls to load external scripts.
 In any given script, it will by default contain the `work-dir` directory.
 In basic-mode, it will